nbansal0609/Nbad-Final-Project/README.md

 1. **Restart both the backend server (node server.js) and the frontend server (ng serve).**
 2. **Try running the above commands again.
 This should resolve the issue.**

-If you encounter errors related to cypress installation please run this command:
+If you encounter errors related to cypress installation please run this commands:

 ```bash
 npm install cypress@13.6.1 -f